mbruel/ngPost/README.md

 	-v or --version    : app version
-	-c or --conf       : use configuration file (if not provided, we try to load $HOME/.ngPost) --disp_progress    : display cmd progressbar: NONE (default), BAR or FILES -d or --debug      : display debug information
+	-c or --conf       : use configuration file (if not provided, we try to load $HOME/.ngPost) --disp_progress    : display cmd progressbar: NONE (default), BAR or FILES -d or --debug      : display extra information --fulldebug        : display full debug information
+	-l or --lang       : application language

 // automated posting (scanning and/or monitoring)
 	--auto             : parse directory and post every file/folder separately.
-You must use --compress, should add --gen_par2, --gen_name and --gen_rar
+You must use --compress, should add --gen_par2, --gen_name and --gen_pass
 	--monitor          : monitor directory and post every new file/folder.
-You must use --compress, should add --gen_par2, --gen_name and --gen_rar
+You must use --compress, should add --gen_par2, --gen_name and --gen_pass
 	--rm_posted        : delete file/folder once posted.
 You must use --auto or --monitor with this option.

 // quick posting (several files/folders)